-Much of it is reabsorbed by the “arachnoid“, a diaphanous tissue like spiderweb which covers the surface of the brain, but some exits through the periarterial and perivenus spaces (see figure 3).
+Much of it is reabsorbed by the “arachnoid“, a diaphanous tissue like spider-web, which covers the surface of the brain, but some exits through the periarterial and perivenus spaces (see figure 4).

-Eventually entering the perivenous * spaces, it carries Beta Amyloid fragments away and, travelling along the veins via the perivenous channels to the outside of the brain, it finally empties into the lymphatic system (see figure 3).
+It enters the perivenous * spaces, taking beta-amyloid fragments with it and, travelling along the veins via the perivenous channels to the outside of the brain, it empties into the lymphatic system (see figure 3).

-(3) By direct transfer of fluid to the “Meningeal” lymphatic system [“Meninges” is the name for the thin bag which the brain sits in], dissolved waste leaves the nervous system via regular lymphatics, to join the bloodstream in the neck.
+(“Meninges” is the name for the thin bag which the brain sits in): these regular lymphatics join the bloodstream in the neck.

-(4) Glymphatic fluid carrying Amyloid and Tau fragments also passes along the cranial nerves, in the perineural channels*, in the same fashion as in (2).
+(4) Some glymphatic fluid carrying Amyloid and Tau fragments also passes along the cranial nerves, in the perineural* channels, in the same fashion as in (2).

-* “perivenous” means “around the veins” and “perineural” means “around the nerves”.
+* “perivenous” means “around the veins”, “periarterial means “around the arteries.” and

-Of these three fluid production and drainage systems, the major route is across the blood-brain barrier and into the meningeal lymphatics.
-This has been demonstrated experimentally.
+Experiments have shown that of all the above drainage methods, the major route is across the blood-brain barrier and into the meningeal lymphatics.

 In mice, this space has been observed to increase by 60%, during sleep.